raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 The Daily Run leaderboard refreshes automatically at 00:00 midnight GMT, clearing all scores from the past day.
 When viewing scores in-game, there's also a handy timer to tell you when the boards will be cleared.

+# Strategies

+Here are a couple tips to hopefully help you conquer the HEXAPLEX!

+- Know your difference between clockwise and counter-clockwise.
+- It's easier to fill a gap of two than it is to fill a gap of one.
+- Plan for the tiles that reward higher points!
+- Make use of power-ups when possible, and especially when beneficial.

 # Credits

 - Programmed by [Rae](https://rae.wtf)